 Due to the COVID-19 pandemic, we saw dramatic changes to in-store visitation this past year.
-It was also a time of transition for Cuebiq and our clients as we shifted our focus to our new platform, Cuebiq Workbench.
-Companies across all industries were compelled to pivot their strategies and find new opportunities for growth.
+It was also a time of transition for Cuebiq as companies across all industries were compelled to pivot their strategies and find new opportunities for growth.

 In developing our 2021 Attribution Benchmarks report, we reviewed the past few years and produced benchmarks that mitigate the impact of COVID-19 by taking a longer view.
 As U.S. vaccination rates continue to rise (as of May 2021, 50% of American adults had been fully vaccinated) and social-distancing regulations ease, we are seeing shifts in human mobility toward pre-pandemic patterns.
 Despite an unusual year, our benchmarks can be used to inform decisions and measure campaign effectiveness against others in your industry.

 Now more than ever, location data and attribution metrics are essential to evaluating the success of your campaigns.
 Using these tools, you can understand actual consumer actions, tie them to ad exposure, and utilize those insights to fuel your strategies moving forward in a post-pandemic world.

 Here are the key metrics you need to know for understanding attribution benchmarks:

 - Brand uplift — the impact of ad exposure in driving visits to store; the ratio of visitation between exposed and unexposed groups

 - Visit rate — identifies the percentage of customers who visited the store of all exposed customers